j-m-mueller/youtube-comment-analysis/README.md

 # YouTube Comment Analysis

-Repository for the analysis of YouTube comments.
+Repository for the analysis of YouTube comments based on raw HTML data.
 Extracts information on:

 1. Donations on the video (converted to a target currency)
 2. Translation of comments to English